Navigate This Post

 January 2016 Police Trade-in Glock 22 and 23 pistols start piling up in depots and warehouses.
 Online firearms retailers marketing “LEO Trade-In” pistols at attractive prices.

 The .40 S&W cartridge is tough on pistol parts, it always has been and the item that wears out the fastest in a .40 caliber pistol is the recoil spring.
 This is also where opinions will vary.
 If you ask three gun makers for the recommend round number to replace a recoil spring, you will get three different answers.
-I have been told 2,000, 5,000 and even 10,000 rounds is the limit for a recoil spring.
+Many have told me 2,000, 5,000 and even 10,000 rounds is the limit for a recoil spring.
 The official round count from my good friend at Glock is 3000-5000 rounds.

 The trigger spring is the next place I would focus.
 A Glock trigger spring is ridiculously easy to replace and costs next to nothing.
 My personal G23 had a broken trigger spring about ten years after I started carrying it.
 As I put this piece together, Brownells has Glock triggers springs listed at $1.99.
 Don’t be a cheap ass, replace that spring.